Battle of Changsha (1941–1942): Attack

-The Japanese commenced combat operations on 24 December 1941, with the 6th and 40th Divisions leading the way.
+The Japanese commenced combat operations on 24 December 1941, with the 6th and 40th divisions leading the way.
 Japanese forces initially cut through Chinese defenders.
 By 29 December 1941, believing that the city of Changsha was "inadequately defended", Anami elected to capture it.
 He was supposed to drive from the south of Hankou, about 19 mi east of the Hankou-Canton Railway, and reach the Miluo River, but disobeyed orders from Imperial General Headquarters and penetrated Chinese lines as far as 22 mi toward Changsha.
-He committed the 3rd and 6th Divisions and his forces were surprised to be met with fierce opposition.
+He committed the 3rd and 6th divisions, and his forces were surprised to be met with fierce opposition.

-Morale among the soldiers of the 3rd division was initially high as the unit approached Changsha City on January 1, 1942, with divisional commander Toyoshima saying he will be having his New Year's celebration inside Changsha.
-The attack started with the 68th infantry regiment pursuing retreating Chinese troops from the Shiziling (獅子嶺) Heights, three kilometers southeast of Changsha.
-In the evening, Kato Soichi led the main force of the 2nd battalion of the 6th infantry regiment towards Changsha.
-Battalion commander Kato led the 5th and 8th companies and the battalion headquarters into launching a night assault at the Chinese position, fighting fiercely with the defenders.
+Morale among the soldiers of the 3rd Division was initially high as the unit approached Changsha City on 1 January 1942, with divisional commander Toyoshima saying he would be having his New Year's celebration inside Changsha.
+The attack started with the 68th Infantry Regiment pursuing retreating Chinese troops from the Shiziling (獅子嶺) Heights, three kilometers southeast of Changsha.
+In the evening, Kato Soichi led the main force of the 2nd Battalion of the 6th Infantry Regiment towards Changsha.
+Battalion Commander Kato led the 5th and 8th companies and the battalion headquarters in launching a night assault at the Chinese position, fighting fiercely with the defenders.
 The battalion headquarters soon broke into Baishaling (白沙嶺), but was quickly surrounded.
-At dawn on the 2nd, battalion commander Kato was wounded from a bullet to the stomach.
+At dawn on the 2nd, Kato was wounded from a bullet to the stomach.
 In the afternoon, a NCO fought his way out, returned to the main base of the battalion, and reported the dire situation.
-With cries of “Save the battalion commander!”, the battalion launched desperate charges at the Chinese defenses.
+With cries of "Save the battalion commander!", the battalion launched desperate charges at the Chinese defenses.
 The battalion continued searching for the commander until the 4th when the unit decided to report him as killed in action.
-According to Chinese sources, battalion commander Liu Zhengping (劉正平) from Fang Xianjue’s 10th reserve division led a company to attack the enemy trapped in Baishaling, claiming to have killed more than 100 enemy soldiers including battalion commander Kato and seizing important documents.
-Xue Yue was elated when he received those documents as they revealed the Japanese army's plan and how little ammunition the Japanese army had, saying "Even if it's a piece of paper, it weights more than ten thousand machine guns."
+According to Chinese sources, battalion commander Liu Zhengping (劉正平) from Fang Xianjue's 10th Reserve Division led a company to attack the enemy trapped in Baishaling, claiming to have killed more than 100 enemy soldiers, including Kato, and seizing important documents.
+Xue Yue was elated when he received those documents, as they revealed the Japanese Army's plan and how little ammunition they had, saying "Even if it's a piece of paper, it weighs more than ten thousand machine guns."